kubedb/docs/docs/guides/memcached/rotate-auth/rotateauth.md

 ```
 Your credentials have been rotated successfully, so everything’s working.

-Also, there will be two more new keys in the secretthat stores the previous credentials.
-The keys are `username.prev` and `password.prev`.
+Also, there will be a new key in the secretthat stores the previous credentials.
+The key is `authData.prev`.
 You can find the secretand its data by running the following command:
 ```shell
 $ kubectl get secret -n demo mc-new-auth -o go-template='{{ index .data "authData.prev" }}' | base64 -d
 user:yjf3Oc;ZlSs.iMVO